mercadopago/devsite-docs/guides/online-payments/subscriptions/migration_v0.en.md

-# V1 to V0 migration
+# Migration from V1 to V0

 As of March 8, 2022 a new version of the signature engine related to the entities below will be available with new features.